Back to Blog

 Your journal is the cheapest therapist you will ever hire.
 It listens to you without interruption, judgment, or an hourly fee.
 Start with just one sentence today.

 Try This Today: Pick Prompt #1 (The Brain Dump).
-Set a timer for 5 minutes and write until the buzzer sounds.
+Set a timer for 3 minutes.
+GO.

 Next Read: